 If it turns out to be impossible for the stylus to trace the arc, your measurement of the pivot to spindle distance or the print scale may be off.

 Once the overhang is set, the protractor must not be moved anymore.
-Set the zenith angle by aligning the cartridge (or better: the cantilever) to either grid.
+Set the offset angle by aligning the cantilever to either grid.
 The stylus tip needs be lowered exactly to the center of the grid for a good result.
-Check alignment on the other grid and make sure that overhang has not changed.
+It is important to look at the cartridge in a straight line, to avoid parallax error.
+This is easiest to see from a low angle.
+When you are happy with the alignment, you may double check on the other grid.
+Make sure that the overhang is still set correctly.

 Do not forget to set the vertical tracking force and anti-skate back to the correct weight when you are done.